 In an All New Light

-That's why the Seisenbacher team is constantly observing the trends and framework conditions in the industry and society.
-Together with our partners, we can therefore identify what will constitute the basis and focus of our developments.
-The desire for more connectivity, for example, will continue to accompany us into the future, and striving for more security on all levels will also stay with us after the end of a global pandemic.
+That's why the Seisenbacher team continually monitors trends in the industry and society.
+Together with our partners, we identify the foundations and priorities of our developments.
+The desire for more connectivity and safety will continue to accompany us in the future.

 Based on this, we develop solutions that meet individual requirements.
 The needs of different travelers are at the center, whether it's a father with a child going to visit grandparents or a businesswoman on her way to a meeting.

 By focusing on passengers' needs, it also becomes easier to consider the requirements of manufacturers and operators.
 Of course, they have their own demands regarding the interiors, whether it's about integration, maintenance, or costs.

 Nevertheless, everyone benefits from satisfied passengers who can make meaningful use of their travel time.
 A good passenger experience increases occupancy rates and ensures full order books.
 In the end, everyone benefits – manufacturers, operators, and above all, the passengers.